crowdsecurity/crowdsec/docs/v1.X/docs/cscli/cscli_hub_upgrade.md

 ### Synopsis

 Upgrade all configs installed from Crowdsec Hub.
-Run 'cscli hub update' if you want the latest versions available.
+Run 'sudo cscli hub update' if you want the latest versions available.

 ```